The Photo Managers Impact Scholarship

-The goal of the scholarship is to identify and award a professional Photo Manager with a passion for working with clients who are experiencing a chronic illness such as cancer or Alzheimer’s or have experienced the death of a child, friend, or family member.
+The goal of this scholarship is to recognize and support a professional Photo Manager with a passion for helping clients preserve their legacy, whether they are facing life transitions, chronic illness, or simply wish to document and celebrate their stories and memories.
 The project can be in progress or completed.
 The desired outcome is a Legacy Project, for example, a memorial slideshow, a photo collection that has been organized, scanned, backed up, and made accessible, a photo book, or a compilation of letters.

 Teresa Townsend, owner of Tapestry Life Stories